 Chief Executive Officer (CEO) – Prof Sarah Mosoetsa

-Prof. Mosoetsa was instrumental in establishing and setting up the National Institute for the Humanities and Social Sciences (NIHSS) in 2013 and held the position of CEO at the Institute from 2014.
-Prof. Mosoetsa holds a Doctorate in Sociology from the University of the Witwatersrand.
-She is the author of several publications, including, amongst others, Eating from one pot: dynamics of survival in poor South African households (Wits Press) and co-editor of Labour in the Global South: challenges and alternatives for workers (ILO), and co-editor of Precarious Labor in Global Perspective (Cambridge University Press).
-She has worked for various organisations, including the Society, Work and Politics Institute (SWOP), and the Development Bank of Southern Africa (DBSA).
-Prof. Mosoetsa sits on various boards and committees, inter alia, the National Minimum Wage Commission, the University of Venda Council and the Advisory Board for the Southern Centre for Inequality Studies.
-Prof. Mosoetsa is passionate about the humanities and social sciences in South Africa, the continent, and the globe, and their contribution to societies grappling with challenges of poverty and inequalities, economic transformation, and redress.
+Prof. Mosoetsa holds a Doctorate in Sociology from the University of the Witwatersrand (Wits).
+She was appointed an associate Professor of Sociology at the same University and the author of several publications, including, amongst others, Eating from One Pot: The dynamics of survival in poor South African households (Wits Press) and co-editor of Labour in the Global South: Challenges and alternatives for workers (ILO), and co-editor of Precarious Labor in Global Perspective (Cambridge University Press).
+She has worked for various organisations, including the Society, Work and Politics Institute (SWOP), the HSRC, and the Development Bank of Southern Africa (DBSA).
+Prof. Mosoetsa sits on various Boards and Councils, including the Human Resource Development Council of South Africa (HRDC), the Board of Governors for the Mapungubwe Institute for Strategic Reflection (MISTRA) and the University of Venda Council.

 Divisional Head (EEE)- Prof Sharlene Swartz